apache/cordova-docs/www/docs/en/3.4.0/guide/platforms/android/index.md

 -->

 Developers should use the `cordova` utility in conjunction with the Android SDK.
-See <a href="../../cli/index.html">The Command-Line Interface</a> for information how to install it, add projects, then build and deploy a project.
+See The Command-Line Interface for information how to install it, add projects, then build and deploy a project.